 In the stock purchase agreement, Landec sold its equity interest in its seed subsidiary, Landec Ag LLC, to INCOTEC for \$600,000, which resulted in a gain of \$400,000.
-Under accounting guidance, because the stock purchase agreement was entered into at the same time the license agreements were consummated (a multiple element agreement), a portion of the gain, or \$300,000 has been deferred and will be recognized as revenue monthly from the sale date over the seven year life of the Pollinator Plus® license agreement (see Note 5).
-The remaining \$100,000 of the gain was recognized during the three months ended August 26, 2012 and has been recorded as a reduction to selling, general and administrative expenses.
+Under accounting guidance, because the stock purchase agreement was entered into at the same time the license agreements were consummated (a multiple element agreement), a portion of the gain, or \$300,000, has been deferred and will be recognized as revenue monthly from the sale date over the seven year life of the Pollinator Plus® license agreement (see Note 5).
+The remaining \$100,000 of the gain was recognized during the first quarter of fiscal year 2013.